After a good week of not seeing the sun, the first day it came out again I knew we had to get the kids outside and into the playground.

 Before we left the kids played with the sand/water area [again geared towards young kids but ours still like it.]

 Overall the playground itself was nice.
-Perfect for kids 4-6 years old who can play independently.
-There is a window where you can buy drinks and snacks, but it was closed.
+Perfect for kids 4-7 years old who can play independently.
+There is a window where you can buy drinks and snacks, but it was closed when we there.